ebman/openJDK7/README.md

 # Add Windows registry keys:
 Merge jdk_ri-7u75-b13-windows-i586-18_dec_2014.reg
 This set will insert the necessary keys without having to manually add one at a time.

+# NOTE:
+    the *.ifp file is the 'install forge' script to produce the .exe